Josh Naylor Player Props: Guardians vs. Yankees

-On Tuesday, Josh Naylor (coming off going 0-for-3 with an RBI) and the Cleveland Guardians play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 6:10 PM ET.
+Josh Naylor -- 0-for-3 with an RBI in his most recent game -- will be in action for the Cleveland Guardians against the New York Yankees, with Clarke Schmidt on the hill, on April 12 at 1:10 PM ET.

-He had a hitless showing in his previous game (0-for-3 with an RBI) against the Yankees.
+He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Yankees.

 Josh Naylor Game Info & Props vs. the Yankees